 Mighty M.lkology has several types of milk alternatives, including original, whole, semi and barista.
 We chose the barista type, which is lower in sugar than the other three types.
 It has a slightly yellow colour.
 It’s made with oats, coconut cream and pea protein, all of which implies the texture should be great for adding it to tea.
 Mightly M.lkology barista milk has 52 calories, 3.2 grams of fat and 1.6 grams of sugar per 100 ml.
 Texture is creamy, and it tastes great on its own, with a slightly nutty taste quite similar to regular milk.

-In tea, this milk does add a light nutty note, but very similar to a regular cup of .
+In tea, this milk does add a light nutty note, but very similar to a regular cup of tea with milk.
 It doesn’t separate or foams.
 This milk would be great with chocolate and nut black tea blends.

 Does it taste like milk?
 Almost.